WannesFransen1994/3D_Bin_Packaging/README.md

 If you want to run the project:

 	1. Make sure you have jre1.8 installed.
-	2. Download the rest client .jar file.
+	2. Download the latest rest client .jar file.
 (Location: ./rest_service/release_builds/rest_service-X.X.jar)
 	3. Run the jar file:
 		3.1 Open your CMD.
 		3.2 execute: "java -version" without quotes.
 If you get java version"1.8.X", go to step 3.5 .